rundeck/docs/docs/developer/06-logging-plugins.md

 - [StreamingLogReader](#streaminglogreader)
 - [ExecutionFileStorage](#executionfilestorage)

-To define configuration properties for your plugin, you use the same mechanisms as for Workflow Steps, described under the chapter [Plugin Annotations - Plugin Descriptions](/developer/02-plugin-annotations.md#plugin-description).
+To define configuration properties for your plugin, use the same mechanisms as for Workflow Steps as described under the chapter [Plugin Annotations - Plugin Descriptions](/developer/02-plugin-annotations.md#plugin-description).

 The simplest way to do this is to use [Plugin Annotations - Plugin Properties](/developer/02-plugin-annotations.md#plugin-properties).

 ### Groovy plugin type

-For info about the Groovy plugin development method see the [Plugin Development - Groovy Plugin Development](/developer/01-plugin-development.md#groovy-plugin-development) chapter.
+For info about the Groovy plugin development method, see the [Plugin Development - Groovy Plugin Development](/developer/01-plugin-development.md#groovy-plugin-development) chapter.

 Create a Groovy script, and define your plugin by calling the `rundeckPlugin` method, and pass it both the Class of the type of plugin, and a Closure used to build the plugin object.